US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Took off from Fighter 2 Airfield on a strafing mission against Shortland, and then land at Segi Airfield.
-Weather was fair, with scattered showers and broken overcast from 10-11,000'.
+On September 6, 1943 took off from Fighter 2 Airfield on Guadalcanal for a strafing mission against Shortland, and afterwards would land at Segi Airfield.
+The weather was fair with scattered showers and broken overcast from 10-11,000'.
+This Airacobra failed to return and was listed as Missing In Action (MIA).
 Also lost was P-39N 42-18798.

 1st Lt.
 Joseph F Wehner adds in MACR 690: